-The framework used to develop the SPAs is based on key principles for advancing transit-oriented communities, as described in TransLink's Transit-Oriented Communities Design Guidelines.
+The framework used to develop the SPAs is based on key principles for advancing transitoriented communities, as described in TransLink's Transit-Oriented Communities Design Guidelines.
 These high-level principles provide the structure for the SPA documents and ensure that commitments speak not only to the importance of focusing on population and employment density near transit, but also to other key principles around:

-- providing diverse land uses and housing, with a focus on affordable housing; - locating high demand destinations near transit; - developing street networks that support walking, cycling and transit; - designing a safe, vibrant and accessible public realm for people of all ages and abilities; and - using measures such as reduced parking to promote sustainable transportation.
+- Providing diverse land uses and housing, with a focus on affordable housing. - · Locating high demand destinations near transit. - Developing street networks that support walking, cycling and transit. - Designing a safe, vibrant and accessible public realm for people of all ages and abilities. - Using measures such as reduced parking to promote sustainable transportation.